John Sherman (intelligence): Biden administration

+Academia

+On June 6, 2024, Texas A&M announced that Sherman was selected as the next Dean of the Bush School of Government and Public Service, effective August 1, 2024.

 Awards and personal life

-Sherman has been awarded the Meritorious Presidential Rank, the Intelligence Medal of Merit, NGA's Meritorious Civilian Service Medal, and Canada's Chief of Defense Intelligence Medallion.
+Sherman has received the Distinguished and Meritorious Presidential Rank Awards, the Intelligence Medal of Merit, NGA's Meritorious Civilian Service Medal, and Canada's Chief of Defence Intelligence Medallion.
 He is married with two grown children.